Thenum Paalum: Plot

-Somanathan, a leading advocate, has four daughter's and among them Thangam is his favorite and most beloved daughter.
+Somanathan, a leading advocate, has four daughter's and among them Thangam is his favourite and most beloved daughter.
 One day on his visit to Madras to attend an important case, an unexpected event happens in Thangam's life.
-On the day of Somanathan's visit to Madras, businessman Ramu visit's Somanathan's place and meet him.
+On the day of Somanathan's visit to Madras, businessman Ramu visits Somanathan's place and meets him.
 The purpose of this visit is to buy a land from Somanathan to build a factory for Ramu's new business.
 Somanathan introduces Thangam to Ramu and tell his daughter Thangam to guide Ramu to the land site.
 As per Somanathan's request Ramu stays in Somanathan's guest house next to his bungalow.
 The next day, both Ramu and Thangam visit the site and Thangam falls in love with Ramu in that trip and also, saves Ramu from a snake bite.

 Same night, by mistake Ramu drinks alcohol which looks alike water and got boozed and drunken.
 With this drunken state he doesn't want to stay at Thangam's place and decided to leave the guest house.
 While entering the house to inform Thangam's mother about his leaving, he happened to see the only Thangam in a fully romantic.
 Ramu who is not in his control due the alcohol lose his control and it was accepted by Thangam as she was already in so much affection on Ramu got in physical with each other and shared the bed.